Effectiveness of the Board

 The effectiveness of the Board and its Committees in discharging their duties is essential for the success of the Company.
 In order to operate effectively, the Board and its Committees comprise a balance of skills, experience, independence and knowledge to encourage constructive debate and challenge to the decision- making process.

-The Board comprises seven Non-Executive Directors including the Chairman and two Executive Directors.
+The Board comprises 12 Non-Executive Directors including the Chairman, Deputy Chairmain and two Executive Directors.
 All of the Non-Executive Directors including the Chairman have been determined by the Board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, the relevant individual’s judgement.
 The independence of the Non-Executive Directors is reviewed continuously, including formal annual review.

 The size and composition of the Board is kept under review by the Nomination and Governance Committee and the Board to ensure an appropriate balance of skills and experience is represented.
 The Board is satisfied that its current composition allows it to operate effectively and that all Directors are able to bring specific insights and make valuable contributions to the Board due to their varied commercial backgrounds.
 The Non-Executive Directors provide constructive challenge to the Executives, and the Chairman ensures that the views of all Directors are taken into consideration in the Board’s deliberations.